aromanowski/AtEnrich/README.md

 AtEnrich can be run from the command line either for enrichment of a single gene list against a background gene list, or enrichment across a set of clusters.
 In list mode:

 ```
-atenrich --mode list input_filename output_string
+atenrich --mode list input_filename output_prefix
 ```
-Here, the 'output_string' denotes the prefix used for files - the output files are then 'output_string_pvals.txt' and 'output_string_FE.txt'. 'list_filename' is a plaintext file of the form:
+Here, the 'output_string' denotes the prefix used for files - the output files are then 'output_string_pvals.txt' and 'output_string_FE.txt'. 'list_filename' is a tab-delimited plaintext file of the form:

 ```
 background_locus_id_0 list_of_interest_locus_id_0